apuem/json/README.md

 # json

-## About apuem
+## About Documents - apuem
-Lorem Ipsum dolor atem
+Coming soon...

 ## About JSON
-Lorem Ipsum dolor atem
+Coming soon...

 ## How to open .json
-Lorem Ipsum dolor atem
+1. Microsoft Visual Studio Code
+2. Coming soon...

+## How to access via JavaScript
+Coming soon...